 You can also groom our equines during day at the farm, check the timetable to see when it’s on.

-You’ll find two of the farms smallest equines, mum Bella and her son Teddy in the fields at barleylands, sometimes hanging out with their donkey friends, these two cheeky ponies can also be seen dressing up for events such as Halloween and Christmas, with their placid nature and petite size Teddy and Bella are great farm favorites.
+You’ll find two of the farms smallest equines, mum Bella and her son Teddy in the fields at Barleylands, sometimes hanging out with their donkey friends.
+These two cheeky ponies can also be seen dressing up for events such as Halloween and Christmas, with their placid nature and petite size Teddy and Bella are perfect for grooming sessions.

 You can attend a grooming session to comb their hair or see a livestock team member picking out their hoofs, check your timetable to see when it’s on.